ice3x2/cson/README.md

   - Data structures that can be represented in JSON can be serialized(or deserialized) in binary format.
 The binary structure can have a smaller data size than the json string type, and has a performance advantage in parsing.
   - Supports [JSON5](https://json5.org/) format.
 Comments are parsed alongside the data..
   - Provides object serialization and deserialization using Java annotations.
 In addition to this, Collection and Map can also be used for JSON type serialization and deserialization.
+  - Provides a way to access specific values in a CSON object.
+This is similar to XPath for XML.

 ## Usage (gradle)
 ```groovy